protich/auto-join-eloquent/README.md

   Classes such as `JoinClauseInfo` and `JoinContext` encapsulate join clause information and context for building JOIN statements.

 - **Compilers:**
-  Components like `HavingCompiler`, `OrderByCompiler`, and `GroupByCompiler` compile various parts of the query by interpreting relationship chains and applying alias logic.
+  Components like `SelectCompiler`, `WhereCompiler`, `HavingCompiler`, `OrderByCompiler`, and `GroupByCompiler` compile various parts of the query by interpreting relationship chains and applying alias logic.

 - **AutoJoinTrait:**
   A trait you include in your models to enable auto-join behavior and hook into the query builder.